 We came to farming through Kelly's studies in anthropology and food and Rich's wise business sense and keen eye to the future.
 As an independent food anthropologist, Kelly knows that there is no way forward without understanding where we have been and how we got here.
 Kelly also works through her research to build and help create solutions within the local food system.
 R K McFarmland now works not only to produce food, raise livestock, and restore the land, but we also lovingly produce luxury soaps and fine handmade crafts sustainably.

 As a business, we do not seek to increase the divide between those in power and those without.
 We are constantly reevaluating our business model with that in mind, in hopes to grow together as a community.

 Welcome to our site.
 Please don't hesitate to reach out with questions or suggestions.
 We hope you enjoy your visit,

 Kelly and Rich McFarland

 Adaptation to Succeed

-From October 2017 through December 2018, I conducted ethnographic research with local food farmers in North Texas.
+From October 2017 through December 2018, Kelly conducted ethnographic research with local food farmers in North Texas.
 The North Texas Local Food Farmer's Journal of Best Practices was developed from this research.
-In this journal, I focus on the farming methods that local farmers in North Texas have used to grow despite the harsh growing conditions found through developing their own systems of Climate Adaptive Ecological Knowledge .
+In this journal, she focuses on the farming methods that local farmers in North Texas have used to grow despite the harsh growing conditions found.
+She found North Texas farmers use their own systems of Climate Adaptive Ecological Knowledge to be able to continue to grow.
 Farmers like Sue Newhouse from Aunt Sue's Barn, Jeff Bednar from Profound Microfarms, and Mark Chapin from Chapin Farms are approaching local food and farming in a sustainable and regenerative manner.
 The adaptations that they are integrating to find success on their farms and their process of developing and using Climate Adaptive Ecological Knowledge are pathways to developing sustainable solutions.